anki/cozmo-python-sdk/docs/source/install-macos.rst

 Installation Videos
 ^^^^^^^^^^^^^^^^^^^

-For your convenience, videos are provided showing the installation steps being followed on a macOS / OS X computer.
-One using an iOS device, and one using an Android device.
-There is also full text-based documenation below these.
+For your convenience, videos are provided showing the installation steps being followed on a macOS / OS X computer; one using an iOS device, and one using an Android device.
+There is also full text-based documentation below these.

 .. raw:: html